TechRadar Verdict

 For example, call screening functions need to be enabled first, and you’ll only be able to confirm that you’ve enabled them when you receive a call.
 RingCentral offers a great deal in terms of features, but we would have preferred to see them displayed more prominently.

-That said, RingCentral does have a dedicated support site where you can access comprehensive FAQs split up into well-defined categories, consult instructional videos, download technical information, and join its community development group.
+RingCentral also has a dedicated support website where you can access comprehensive FAQs split up into well-defined categories, consult instructional videos, download technical information, and join its community development group.

-Reliability is one of RingCentral’s key concerns.
+Reliability and security are some of RingCentral’s key concerns.
 As a result, the measures in place to prevent downtime and disruption to the provider’s service have led to some standout security features.

 These include end-to-end network monitoring to ensure performance and real-time analysis of network stability, disaster recovery protocols involving the migration of data to alternative data centers, and cloud-based measures for service continuation even during a period of internet outage.

-Nextiva offers a similar service to RingCentral but at a reduced cost—its Enterprise plan is just a few dollars more than RingCentral’s Essential plan and includes up to 10,000 toll-free minutes.
+Nextiva offers a similar service to RingCentral but at a reduced cost – its Enterprise plan is just a few dollars more than RingCentral’s Core plan and includes up to 10,000 toll-free minutes.

 That said, RingCentral’s multi-tool platform, with video and messaging facilities, does give it an edge, and the provider’s Essential plan is competitively priced if you don’t need the extra functionality.
 But small businesses that just want a simple, cheap way to integrate their phone services might prefer Nextiva.